galaamn/lecture-presentation/README.md

 ***

-Template for Presentation, Handout, Lecture Note on Beamer
+LaTeX Template for Presentations, Handouts and Lecture Notes

 **Author**